MLB Network Personalities

 Harold Reynolds, a two-time American League All-Star and 12-year MLB veteran, is a three-time Sports Emmy Award-winning analyst appearing across MLB Network's programming.
-Reynolds appears on the Emmy Award-winning flagship studio show MLB Tonight, the kids-focused weekly interview and demonstration show Play Ball during the regular season and MLB Network's special event coverage throughout the year.
+Reynolds appears on the Emmy Award-winning flagship studio show MLB Tonight and MLB Network's special event coverage throughout the year.
 During the offseason, Reynolds and Matt Vasgersian co-host the weekday morning show Hot Stove.

 Reynolds, who is part of MLB Network's original on-air talent roster at its launch in 2009, is a three-time Sports Emmy Award winner in the Outstanding Sports Personality - Studio Analyst category for his work on MLB Network.